Jake0826/convolutional_neural_network_from_scratch/README.md

 In this example, PyTorch's performance is significantly better than mine: 3 minutes vs 80 minutes.
 This dramatic difference is primarily due to convolutions and max pooling operations, where my NumPy implementations are extraordinarily slow compared to PyTorch's highly optimized implementations.

 Linear layers are straightforward—I can use np.dot for matrix multiplication, which is close to what PyTorch does under the hood and benefits from optimized BLAS libraries.
 However, convolutions and pooling operations are far more complex.
 For example, in max pooling, I have to reshape a 4D matrix into a 6D matrix to extract each pooling window, then take the max of each grid.
 This involves significant memory manipulation.
 In contrast, PyTorch uses highly optimized C++ code that handle these operations efficiently at a low level, avoiding the overhead of Python and unnecessary memory reshaping.

+Again, there was a very small but consistent performance difference—this time, my model consistently performed about 2% worse than PyTorch’s.
+I suspect this is due to the same issue I encountered with the Spiral dataset, and it’s something I plan to investigate further next week.

 ![Homemade Model Metrics](images/fashion_mnist/homemade_metrics.png)